bdweix/MiniC-to-Wasm-Compiler/Web Assembly by Hand.md

 **More notes coming soon**

-- Module
+- Module - the main node
-- Functions
+- Functions - function declaration
-- Globals
+- Import - import declaration
-- Exports
+- Exports - export declaration
+- Globals - globals, can be immutable or mutable
+- Code - function bodies
-- Data (memory)
+- Data (memory) - used for storing more comlex data types
-- Tables + Elem
+- Tables + Elem - declaring and using the indirect function table
-- Type
+- Type - function signature declarations, I believe this is used by indirect function calls to asset type

 ## Calling WASM from Javascript